champagneabuelo/learning-clojure/README.md

 Solutions for each chapter of the book can be found in the src directory.

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Eclipse Public License.